By Tim Lambert

 Meanwhile On 25 January 1947 the purse and one of the shoes belonging to Elizabeth Short were found in a dumpster several miles from where the body was found.
 (They were identified as hers by a friend, Robert 'Red' Manley).
 However they did not bring the police any closer to the killer.

 The last detective who worked on the Black Dahlia case, Ralph Asdel died on 31 December 2003.
 (Ralph Asdel was a 26 year old detective at the time of the murder).
-Whoever killed Elizabeth Short is now almost certainly dead too and its unlikely his identity will ever be known.
+Whoever killed Elizabeth Short is now almost certainly dead too and its unlikely we will ever know who he was.

 Elizabeth Short was buried in Mountain View Cemetery in Oakland, California on 25 January 1947.
 (Elizabeth loved California).